gii-is-DP2/DP2-1920-GI-04/readme.md

 Use cases:

 * Edit a beauty service with a given name and enabled set to true, and change it to "Test A" and enabled set to false.
-It's successful. (:heavy_check_mark:)
+It's successful. - :heavy_check_mark:
 * Edit a beauty service with a given name, and change it to "Test A" and change the PetType.
-It's not successful. (:x:)
+It's not successful. - :x:
 * Edit a beauty service with a given name, and change it to "".
-It's not successful (:x:)
+It's not successful. - :x:

 ### US05 - Booking Beauty Service Visit
 As an owner